Support Being Tea Scholarships!

 In 2021, we gifted one year memberships to five recipients, as well as one partial Teacher Training scholarship.

-In 2020, we supported two partial Teacher Training scholarships.
+In 2020, in our very first year, we supported two partial Teacher Training scholarships.

-Scholarship recipients also include international students from marginalized backgrounds and socioeconomically sensitive countries.
-Being Tea is proud to support you!
+Scholarship recipients also include international students from marginalized backgrounds – Being Tea is proud to support you!

-You can support access to inclusive, holistic quality tea education today, through a one-time gift here:
+You can support access to inclusive, holistic quality tea education and community through a one-time gift below.

 Why scholarships have such a powerful impact